Sergey0101010/InterviewQuestions/springbase.md

 feature often called "convention over configuration" so it configure a lot of things in your app by default, but you always can configure them.

+## What are key features of Spring?
+**Inversion of Control(IoC)** - Spring container takes care of wiring dependencies of various objects and creating them

+**Aspect oriented programming(AOP)** supports AOP to separate business logic from system services

+**MVC Framework** used to create RESTful web services

 ## What is dependency injection?
 Dependency Injection is one of the realizations of Inversion of Control(IoC) - principle in which control over object(spring component/bean) lifecycle is managed by Spring, not by a programmer.